-Life in the city is fast paced, you’re always going one place to another, never stopping to appreciate what’s there around you.
+Life in the city is fast.
 Why not take some time off your busy schedule, pack your bags and go on an epic road trip and visit the biggest war memorial in the world?

 That’s right, we’re talking about taking a drive through the Great Ocean Road.